c-fraser/mitmify/README.md

           )
           .build()
       )
-    // Create and start the proxy server that can connect to the mock web server.
+    // Create and start the proxy server that can connect to the mock web server Server.create(
-    Server.create(
       proxier = proxier,
-      // Provide a certificate and private key to proxy HTTPS requests. certificatePath = ServerTest.PROXY_CERTIFICATE_PATH,
+      // Provide a certificate and private key to proxy HTTPS requests certificatePath = proxyCertPath,
-      privateKeyPath = ServerTest.PROXY_PRIVATE_KEY_PATH
+      privateKeyPath = proxyKeyPath
     )
       .start(PORT)
-      .use {
+      .use { _ ->
-        // Initialize an HTTPS client that uses the proxy server and trusts its certificate. val client =
+        // Initialize an HTTPS client that uses the proxy server and trusts its certificate val client =
           OkHttpClient.Builder()
             .proxySelector(ProxySelector.of(InetSocketAddress(PORT)))
             .sslSocketFactory(
-              ServerTest.PROXY_CLIENT_SOCKET_FACTORY,
-              ServerTest.PROXY_CLIENT_TRUST_MANGER
+              clientSocketFactory,
+              clientTrustManager
             )
             .build()
-        // Execute an HTTPS the request to the target and expect response to be successful. client
+        // Execute an HTTPS the request to the target and expect response to be successful client
           .newCall(Request.Builder().url(target.url("/")).build())
           .execute()